mikedarcy/deriva-groups/README.md

 # deriva-groups
-Groups service for the DERIVA platform
+Groups web service for the DERIVA platform